 \section{Electrodynamics of a polarizable medium: Local-field correction and Clausius-Mossotti relation}

-In a dense liquid or gaseous medium, the fields from the other atoms will influence the electric field on an individual atom.
+In a dense liquid or gaseous medium, the fields from the other atoms will influence the electrical field on an individual atom.
 Conventionally, a mean-field theory (MFT) that represents the dipole moments of the atoms as a continuous polarization is used to study the field on the atom.
-Consider the ``spectator'' atom in such a medium.
+Consider the “spectator” atom in such a medium.
 The field acting on the atom $\cbE_{loc}$ can be approximated by the field in a small spherical hole centered at the position of the atom.
-Imagine that this spherical hole is made by "scooping out" a sphere of the polarized material, let $\cbE$ be the average field in the medium, and $\cbE_{sphere}$ be the field inside the sphere if it were there.
+Imagine that this spherical hole is formed by "scooping out" a sphere of the polarized material; let $\cbE$ be the average field in the medium, and $\cbE_{sphere}$ be the field inside the sphere.
 Because of the superposition principle we have

 (Equation)